amaydixit11/inji-doctor/README.md

 # inji-doctor

-**Inji Doctor** is the ultimate diagnostic CLI for the MOSIP and Inji ecosystem.
+**Inji Doctor** is the diagnostic CLI for the MOSIP and Inji ecosystem.
 It streamlines development by executing automated health checks on services, configurations, and signing keys.
 Featuring a premium TrueColor terminal UI, it provides actionable fixes and dynamic health scores to maintain peak stack readiness.

 ## What It Does